DC: The New Frontier: Plot

-In 1945, the Losers are sent to a remote island to rescue Rick Flag and the ex-Nazi scientist his unit was escorting.
-A mysterious tidal wave strands the Losers and they are picked off one by one by the island's dinosaur population until Johnny Cloud and the unit's dog "Pooch" are the only survivors.
-Cloud meets up with Flagg, who is the only survivor of his own group.
-Cloud helps Flagg escape, but he and Pooch stay behind to kill the Tyrannosaurus rex that had slaughtered the Losers.
-After leaving behind a final message in the cave he had taken refuge in, Cloud manages to kill the T-rex at the cost of both his and Pooch's lives.
+In 1945, the Losers rescue Rick Flag from an island populated by dinosaurs at the cost of their own lives.
+Before he dies fighting a Tyrannosaurus rex, Johnny Cloud etches a final message in a cave wall, warning those who would find it that the island is "a living thing".

-In the 1950s, World War II has ended, and the world has entered the Atomic Age.
-McCarthyism and anti-Communist attitudes has led to vigilantism becoming outlawed; the Justice Society of America disband, and various superheroes are either retired, arrested, or, in the case of the more supernatural heroes, simply left Earth.
-Government sanctioned heroes such as Superman and Wonder Woman continue to operate while other vigilantes, such as Batman and Hourman, evade arrest.
-Hourman is eventually captured while Batman and Superman stage a fight that would allow the former to continue to operate without interference from the government.
+After the end of World War II, McCarthyism forces various Golden Age superheroes including the Justice Society of America into retirement, exile or branded as criminals.
+Heroes like Superman and Wonder Woman continue to operate as government agents while Batman manages to evade capture and further attention by staging a fight with Superman where he wins.

 Hours after the end of the Korean War, fighter pilots Hal Jordan and Kyle "Ace" Morgan clash with North Korean forces unaware of the war's end.
-Encountering a soldier, Hal is forced to kill him in self-defense, and his traumatized reaction to the ordeal gets him marked as a coward by his peers.
-Meanwhile, in the early years of the Vietnam War, Superman meets with Wonder Woman, who has rescued a village of women kept in slavery by the Viet Cong, and confronts her about her violent actions while Wonder Woman is incredulous about Superman's idealism.
+Hal is forced to kill a Korean soldier in self-defense, and his traumatized reaction to the ordeal gets him marked as a coward by his peers.
+Meanwhile, in the First Indochina War, Superman and Wonder Woman clash ideologies after Wonder Woman freed a prisoner camp full of captive women.

 In 1955, Martian J'onn J'onzz is accidentally transported to Earth by scientist Dr. Erdel, who suffers a fatal heart attack upon seeing the alien.
 Using his telepathic and shapeshifting abilities, J'onzz takes the identity of Gotham City Detective John Jones, living as an honest cop while studying humanity's present knowledge of Martians.
 In 1956, Barry Allen is struck by lightning and splashed with chemicals which grant him super speed, turning him into the superhero known as The Flash.
 In 1957, Jones and Slam Bradley stop a cult from sacrificing a young boy with help from Batman.
 Intrigued by the book the cult had been using, Jones confiscates it as evidence.